Licensed Massage Therapist (LMT)

 I have two main passions in life: travel and helping others.

 Several years ago, while I was getting a massage, it occurred to me that being a massage therapist would be a skill that I could take anywhere in the world.
 I had been thinking for over a year about what job I could get that would allow me to live anywhere and help people at the same time.

 My Path as a Massage Therapist

 Granted, my initial motivation for getting into this line of work wasn’t entirely altruistic.
 (I wanted to be able to travel, remember?)
 However, as time went on and I began really sinking my teeth into increasingly more complex techniques, I found that there was far more to this profession than I had assumed.

-What I discovered was that it challenged me to always learn because every person I met had a different issue – carpal tunnel syndrome, frozen shoulder, low back pain, pulled quadricep tendon from cycling, lack of range of motion, and so on.
+What I discovered was that massage therapy challenged me to always learn new techniques, because every person I met had a different issue – chronic pain, carpal tunnel syndrome, frozen shoulder, low back pain, pulled quadricep tendon, lack of range of motion, and so on.

 My studies in massage therapy have been wide and varied.
-I have studied trigger point and athletic massage as well as East Indian Head Massage, myofascial energetic massage – and everything in between.
+I have studied trigger point therapy and athletic massage, as well as East Indian Head Massage, myofascial pain relief massage, fibromyalgia massage – and everything in between.

-I am also a reflexologist, specializing in assisted physical and emotional healing.
+I also studied and became a reflexologist, specializing in assisted physical and emotional healing.
 My reflexology style incorporates aspects of Western Reflexology and Traditional Eastern Meridian Therapy.

 My studies and practice initially focused purely on Western anatomy and physiology backed up with oodles of scientific data.
 While I still rely heavily on these tools, my experience and further education has shown me that other ways that are less well understood in the West also work.
-I’ve now incorporated numerous schools of thought into my practice.
+I’ve now incorporated aspects of Eastern schools of thought into my practice.

 My theory is that if you find a tool that works, you should keep it in your toolbox.
-It is this open approach to other schools of thought that makes my work not only unique, but also highly effective.
+It is this open approach to other methods of getting results that makes my work not only unique, but also highly effective.

-People, I learned, are like puzzles.
-Two people may complain of the same problem like low back pain, but the cause of their pain might be very different.
+Anatomy, I learned, is a highly complex puzzle.
+Several people may complain of the same problem, like low back pain, but the cause of their pain might be very different.

-The more people I had on my table, the better I became at assessment (figuring out what was causing the pain and which muscles were involved).
-This is where knowing more techniques (tools) with which to help reverse what was causing the problem really has paid off.
+The more people I worked on, the better I became at assessment (figuring out what was causing the pain and which muscles were involved).
+This is where knowing more techniques (tools) with which to help reverse what is causing the problem really has paid off.